The 9 Best Burgers in Austin, Ranked by Our National Burger Critic

 And yes, in certain contexts, this is correct.
 But not when going outside causes your entire body to shed water.
 I had to take my shirt off walking to meet Dan because it was soaking wet and I needed it to dry off by the time I got to the restaurant.
 Also, I had a backpack.
 I looked pretty cool.

-ANYWAY, for my sixth stop on this journey, over the course of less than 24 hours, I ate 10 burgers; sweated; heard theories about the Mother of Dragons in Game of Thrones actually being Mexican general Santa Anna; and had one of the best desserts of my entire life.
+ANYWAY, for my fourth stop on this journey, I ate, over the course of less than 24 hours, 10 burgers; sweated; heard theories about the Mother of Dragons in Game of Thrones actually being Mexican general Santa Anna; and had one of the best desserts of my entire life.
 In case you’re new to my rankings, here are some guidelines: if the restaurant had multiple burgers, I tried to order the closest to a classic cheeseburger, and if it came with options, I always picked American cheese and grilled onions.

 Of course, I missed some places (Swift’s Attic only does its burger on Mondays, and I was there on a Wednesday, for example).
 But I tried my hardest to narrow down the list beforehand by talking to local editors and chefs, reading all the local listicles and rankings, and just generally doing my homework.
 If you think I missed something, let me know in the comments or on Twitter, or via a fax to the Thrillist office’s HR department.
 But in the meantime, here is my Austin burger ranking: